spdx/spdx-spec/docs/conformance.md

 information about their versions, licenses, and useful security references including ethical and security information.

-Conformance to the AI profile compliance point does not entail support for the Software, Licensing, Security, Dataset, Build, Lite, or Extension profiles of the SPDX.
+Conformance to the AI profile compliance point only entails support for the Core profile.

 This compliance point facilitates interchange of the AI model related information produced by tools supporting SPDX.